r3lik/Overseer/README.md

 2. Kernel version check
    - confirms that you are running the kernel that you expect
    - runs on the host target using `NRPE`
-3. Anycast IP check
+3. PDNS records check
-   - confirms that your IPs are being announced from multiple locations
+   - scans for empty records in Power DNS log files
+   - runs on the host target using `NRPE`

 ## Lag speed check
 Add the following to your Nagios `commands.cfg` file: